csae1152/CassandraForBeginners/README.md

 You should use wide rows, but please don't make these rows smaller than 50 to 100 MB.

-A column family should use a maximum of 10000 entries.
+A column family should use a maximum of about 10000 entries.

 You should have a maximum of 500 column families in one keyspace.